-1. Qualitative and Quantitative

-The records of all students receiving federal or state financial aid will be reviewed and evaluated at the end of the Fall, Spring, and Summer Semesters.
+1. Qualitative and Quantitative- The records of all students receiving federal or state financial aid will be reviewed and evaluated at the end of the Fall and Spring and Summer Semesters.
+Mini-terms and/or compressed session grades will be calculated with the previous long semesters results.

-- a.
-Full-time students will be considered to be achieving satisfactory progress and in "good standing" if they complete 75% or more of the courses attempted with a cumulative 2.0 grade point average or higher (on a 4.0 scale). - b.
-Part-time students will be considered to be achieving satisfactory progress and in "good standing" if they complete 50% or more of the courses attempted with a cumulative 2.0 grade point average or higher (on a 4.0 scale).
+b.
+Part-time students will be considered to be achieving satisfactory progress and in good standing if they complete 50% or more of the courses attempted with a cumulative 2.0 grade point average or higher (on a 4.0 scale).
 At Clarendon College, all work will be considered whether or not financial aid was received.

-2. Financial Aid Probation

-Students who do not achieve satisfactory progress as defined by Full-time or Parttime status shall be immediately placed on Financial Aid Probation for the next long semester.
+2. Financial Aid Probation- Students who do not achieve satisfactory progress as defined by Full-time or Part-time status shall be immediately placed on Financial Aid Probation for the next long semester.
 They shall be eligible to receive financial aid during that semester.

-3. Financial Aid Suspension

-Students who are on financial aid probation and who fail to make satisfactory academic progress will be placed on Financial Aid Suspension for the next long semester.
+3.Financial Aid Suspension- Students who are on financial aid probation and who fail to make satisfactory academic progress will be placed on Financial Aid Suspension for the next long semester.
 Those students receiving federal or state financial aid will have no eligibility or benefit of federal or state financial aid during the suspension period.

-- a.
-Full-time students placed on Financial Aid Suspension may be reinstated upon earning at least 12 semester hours with a long semester G.P.A. of 2.0 or higher with a completion rate of at least 75% without benefit of federal or state financial aid. - b.
+a.
+Full-time students placed on Financial Aid Suspension may be reinstated upon earning at least 12 semester hours with a long semester G.P.A. of 2.0 or higher with a completion rate of at least 75% without benefit of federal or state financial aid.

+b.
 Part-time students placed on Financial Aid Suspension may be reinstated upon earning at least 6 semester hours with a long semester G.P.A. of 2.0 or higher with a completion rate of at least 50% without benefit of federal or state financial aid.

-Students placed on Financial Aid Suspension are eligible to continue their enrollment in Clarendon College unless they are also placed on "academic suspension."
+Students placed on Financial Aid Suspension are eligible to continue their enrollment in Clarendon College unless they are also placed on academic suspension.
 Students on Financial Aid Suspension are encouraged to attend summer terms to improve their scholastic status.

-4. Re-entry

-Students who re-enter on financial aid probation and fail to meet the minimum requirements as shown will be placed on financial aid suspension for one calendar year.
+4. Re-entry- Students who re-enter on financial aid probation and fail to meet the minimum requirements as shown will be placed on financial aid suspension for one calendar year.
 After one year the student may be admitted on financial aid probation.
 Should the student still not meet the minimum requirements, he/she will be placed on financial aid suspension again for a calendar year and may be re-admitted only upon approval of the Financial Aid/Scholarship Committee.